ramyakv/Learning-Population-of-Preferences-AISTATS2024/README.md

 2. `reviewer_type`: whether the reviewer is a critic or average audience
 3. `score`: score of the movie
 4. `title`: title of the movie

+## Acknowledgement

+This work was partially supported by NSF grants NCS-FO 2219903 and NSF CAREER Award CCF 2238876.